-MATLAB —Matrix Laboratories— it’s a Cleve Moller‘ product.
+MATLAB —Matrix Laboratories— is a Cleve Moller product.
 As a remarkable point, it’s an excellent language for writing mathematical programs.
-Moreover, it’s used for matrix manipulation, implementing algorithms and creating user interfaces.
+Moreover, it’s used for matrix manipulation, implementing algorithms, and creating user interfaces.

-ADA‘s development purpose was to serve the US Department of Defense.
-As you might have guessed, it’s named after Ada Lovelace, whom we’ve talked about before.
-As of its structure, it’s a tactically-typed, imperative and object-oriented language.
-Today, it’s used for air-traffic management systems.
+ADA's development purpose was to serve the US Department of Defense.
+As you might have guessed, it's named after Ada Lovelace.
+As for its structure, it's a tactically typed, imperative, and object-oriented language.
+Today, it's used for air-traffic management systems.
 Besides, it applies to other transport and space projects.

-C++ is a C’s extension, designed by Bjarne Stroustrup.
-Besides C’s components, it also includes classes, templates and virtual functions.
-Since 1986, it has been among the top 10 programming languages, used in Adobe Photoshop and MS Office.
-Within its great achievements, it shifted from procedural to object-oriented programming.
+C++ is a C extension designed by Bjarne Stroustrup.
+Besides C’s components, it also includes classes, templates, and virtual functions.
+Since 1986, it has been among the top 10 programming languages used in Adobe Photoshop and MS Office.
+Within its outstanding achievements, it shifted from procedural to object-oriented programming.

 1983 – Objective-C

 Brad Cox and Tom Love were the developers behind Objective-C. Among its purposes is that it’s general-purpose and object-oriented.
 Currently, Objective-C is widely used to code software for macOS and iOS.